ForgeRock/forgeops/helm/forgerock-metrics/README.md

 * customize the Grafana configuration.

 Documentation links are embedded in the values files for guidance.
 Sample configuration files can be found in the samples/prometheus-values/ folder.

+### Configure alerting rules
+To add new alerting rules, add additional rules to ```fr-alerts.yaml```. fr-alerts.yaml is split into groups with a
+group for each product and a separate group for cluster rules.

+See [Prometheus alerting](https://prometheus.io/docs/practices/alerting/) for details on configuring alerts.

 ### Configure alert notifications.
 The default Alertmanager configuration in ```etc/prometheus-values/kube-prometheus.yaml``` is not configured to send any alert